rgruzdd/data-types-lists-task-1-student-template/README.md

-# Data types.
+# Data Types.
 Lists.
 Task 1

-Write a Python program that accepts a sequence of words as input and prints the unique words in sorted form.
+Write a Python program that accepts a sequence of words as input and prints the unique words in a sorted form.

 __Examples:__